..

 but have been out-performed by Everton.
 Maybe this is indicative of the

-measure the impact of Arry especially during a rare period when Spurs are
+some way to measure the impact of Arry especially during a rare period when

-sitting at the top of the league with a 100% record.
-We can see with
+Spurs are sitting at the top of the league with a 100% record.
+We can

 though it seems the majority of the players signed during that period have